Xi Jinping’s foreign minister has vanished from public view. His prolonged absence is driving intense speculation - Local News 8

 He has also played a key role in subsequent efforts by both sides to stabilize rocky ties and restore communication, including meeting with US Secretary of State Antony Blinken during his visit to Beijing in mid-June.

-But the 57-year-old has not been seen in public since June 25, after he met with officials from Sri Lanka, Vietnam and Russia in Beijing.
+But the high-profile diplomat has not been seen in public since June 25, after he met with officials from Sri Lanka, Vietnam and Russia in Beijing.

 In his last public appearance, a smiling Qin was seen walking side by side with Russian Deputy Foreign Minister Andrey Rudenko, who flew to Beijing to meet with Chinese officials after a short-lived insurrection by the Wagner mercenary group in Russia.